 12AV6 Vacuum Tube Radio

-The 12AV6 was commonly used as a detector and first audio amp in five tube table radios.
+The 12AV6 was commonly used as a detector and first audio amp in old five-tube table radios.
 The triode section is high gain.
 The 1N34A diode can be left out and the two plate electrodes (pins 5,6) will act as a detector.
 If pins 5,, 6, and the 1N34 are left out this will act as a grid leak detector with more noise.

 The coil is hand made and one can experiment with the number of windings.
 This is very selective and pulled in several local stations and some of the short wave bands as well.
 L1 is based on a 1930s design and the purpose here is to teach some basic radio design.
 Note the following: Mystery Crystal Radio 1932